I Need to Transfer Assets Into a Living Trust in Arizona - Can You Do It Yourself?

 2. What Types of Assets Can Be Transferred into a Trust in Arizona?

-In Arizona, a wide range of assets can be transferred into a trust, including real estate, bank accounts, investment portfolios, business interests, and personal property.
+In Arizona, a wide range of assets can be transferred into a trust, including real estate, bank accounts, investment portfolios, business interests, personal property, and other assets.
 However, some assets like a retirement account and life insurance policies may have specific rules and considerations.

 3. How Do I Transfer Assets into a Trust in Arizona?